drs3114/SecureDB/SecureDBApp/README.md

-# Play Java Product with JPA
+# SecureDBApp

-This project demonstrate how to create a simple CRUD application with Play, using JPA.
+This project servers as the backend application over which Security will be implemented.